Your Packing Guide: What to Bring to Williston

 • Any cooking/heating appliance (toasters, coffee makers, etc.)

 You can bring wall decorations (hung with DormTape or Mounting Putty, both of which are for sale at the Campus Store).
 Many students bring flip-flops, a shampoo caddy, and a bathrobe for the walk to and from the shower.
-Feel free to bring a clock, radio, stereo, personal computer/tablet, hair dryer, razor, hair straightener, dorm fridge (small square), and a fan (box fans are provided in any dorms without central air conditioning).
+Feel free to bring a clock, radio, stereo, personal computer/tablet, hair dryer, razor, hair straightener, dorm fridge (small square), and a fan.
+Note that a box fan is provided in any dorms without central air conditioning.
 Computer monitors are limited in size to 32 inches.
-There are plenty of televisions located in common spaces of dorms, so no need to bring yours.
+There are plenty of televisions located in common spaces of dorms, so there is no need to bring yours.
 You can bring circuit breaker-protected power strips, but that’s the only “extension cord” allowed.
-Finally, you may bring an electric kettle, but it needs to be used in the dorm kitchen for safety reasons.
+Finally, you may bring a hot water heater, but it needs to be used in the dorm kitchen for safety reasons.
 Most dorms already have one for community use.

 And bring headphones if you like music.
-We require students to use them during quiet and study hours—which we know you will appreciate when you’re trying to get your work done.
+We require students to use them if listening to anything during quiet and study hours—which we know you will appreciate when you’re trying to get your work done.

-Got it?
+Starting your boarding school journey is exciting—and packing is part of that adventure.
 If you have questions, don’t hesitate to email us.
-We want your room to be your sanctuary!
+We want your room to feel like home from day one.